voltcoder/solar_wind_induction/README.md

-my files will required password so if you want to have access to it you have to ask me for password just to keep the track of it its a hard work of mine and mits a hard work of mine and my college mate afterall for next I will work tomorrow....
+my files will required password so if you want to have access to it you have to ask me for password just to keep the track of it

+its a hard work of mine and my college mate afterall for next I will work wil updating it soon

 ---